axalix/boggle/README.md

 ### "api_redis"

 "api" service doesn't use ActiveRecord and any relational DB, however it relies on Redis.
 "api" service connected to "api_redis" to store games tokens and found words for a certain period of time.
 This allows to refresh and continue the game from where it was stopped.
-Also it is possible to previous games within 24 hours.
+Also it is possible to see previous games created in last 24 hours.

 ### "react" service